TOPEKA INDEPENDENT BUSINESS ASSOCIATION - 2018 Annual Small Business Climate Survey Summary

 The survey found that almost 70% of the Topeka-area small businesses are optimistic about overall business for 2018 (The highest number in the survey’s 8-year history) with 24% being neutral.
 67% are predicting growth in revenue/sales in 2018.

 A large portion of respondents said they had experienced cost and tax increases in 2017, and they anticipate continued cost increases in 2018 in such areas as, wages, employment, benefits and taxes.
 Taxes, benefits and employment costs increases impacted the most survey participants.

 According to this survey, employment numbers will grow at 30% of the participating businesses for 2018.
 28% of the businesses reported growth in number of employees in 2017, while 45% reported no change in headcount.

-When polled about the biggest concern they had for their business going forward, the top responses listed were: overall sales/business; finding/retaining employees, healthcare costs, overall costs and government regulations.
+When polled about the biggest concern they had for their business going forward, the top responses listed were: overall sales/business; finding/retaining employees, overall costs, taxes and government regulations.

 TIBA conducts this survey annually to help guide TIBA’s activities and public policies, and to keep the public aware of the small business climate in the area.

 TIBA would like to thank the Washburn University School of Business for their help in creating the survey and evaluating the results.

 The Topeka Independent Business Association is organized to promote the formation, growth and viability of small and independently owned businesses in the Topeka area.
 The group provides its members with: regular lunch meetings with speakers on topics of interest for independent business owners; networking and social events; and seminars on business-related topics.
 Through regular member surveys, TIBA also takes positions and advocates for its members at the local and state level.